Mrinank-Bhowmick/api/README.md

 # Todo

 - [ ] Modifying readme.md file.
+- [ ] changing whole code to async with fastapi
 - [ ] Testing and fixing all the errors.
 - [ ] Feature to add quote by a user directly from website using GitHub actions/api.
 - [ ] Improving the code style.